Check out our 6-minute overview video for a summary of this article:

 Upload your completed GCP Excel File into DD as a .CSV file

 Next, add your EPSG code.
-A full list of Codes can be found at Spatial Reference.
+A full list of codes can be found at Spatial Reference.
 Again, most GCP maps are in WGS84 or one of the NAD83 (typically not HARN, CSRS, or NAD27) State Plane Coordinate Systems.

-Add your EPSG Code
+Type your EPSG code

-Once you have finished the above steps, click "Add GCPs".
+Add GCPs.
 You are now ready to start processing your images by clicking the "Upload Images" in bottom left corner of your screen.